kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 ## Working with SIGs outside sig-release
 2 scenarios that you will be involved in:

 1. Identifying tests from sig-<name> that should be/are part of sig-release's blocking and informing dashboards.
-Those tests could be submitted as part of a new feature/enhancement that sig-<name> is developing, or could be existing tests in blocking/informing dashboards.
+Those tests could be submitted as part of a new enhancement that sig-<name> is developing, or could be existing tests in blocking/informing dashboards.
 Questions to ask sig-<name>:
   - Which e2e test jobs are release blocking for your SIG?
   - What is the process for making sure the SIG's test grid remains healthy and resolving test failures?